tomatolog/manticore/doc/sphinx.rst

-Note that by default all local indexes will be searched sequentially, utilizing only 1 CPU or core.
+Note that by default all local indexes will be searched **sequentially** , utilizing only 1 CPU or core.
 To parallelize processing of the local parts in the distributed index, you should use *dist_threads*  directive, see .